West Indian cricket team in Sri Lanka in 2010–11: 2nd Test

 The 2nd Test was held at the R. Premadasa stadium despite its undergoing extensive renovation.
 The Sri Lankan Cricket Board defended choosing Premadasa stadium saying that the decision to stage a game was to allow cricketers to acclimatise themselves to the ground ahead of the 2011 World Cup games.

 Sri Lanka cricket selectors recalled Nuwan Kulasekara and uncapped Shaminda Eranga for the second Test and dropped fast bowlers Dammika Prasad and Thilan Thushara, who went wicketless in the Galle Test.
-Suranga Lakmal made his Test debut to become Sri Lanka's 114th Test player.

 Day 1 only saw 37.
 2 overs of cricket due to a damp outfield and gloomy conditions.
 Sri Lanka went to stumps at 84 for three with Kemar Roach taking the wickets of Sri Lankan openers, Tharanga Paranavitana (16) and Tillakaratne Dilshan (4).
 On Day 2 Kumar Sangakkara completed his 24th Test century with an unbeaten 135 to guide Sri Lanka to 294 for five, when rain forced again a premature end.
 On Day 3 despite Sangakkara's departure for 150 in the morning, Sri Lanka looked to step up the scoring and declared at 387 for 9 after the tail chipped in with some valuable runs.
 In reply West Indies closed the day on 165 for five wickets with hosts gaining some edge with late strikes.
 Darren Bravo top scored for the visitors with a classy 80 only to end his innings in the day's penultimate over.
 Rain prevented any play on Day 4.
 In the afternoon play of Day 5 Sri Lanka took the remaining five West Indies first-innings wickets in less than two hours.
 Rangana Herath topped Sri Lanka's bowling and finished on 3/76.
 Sri Lanka made a solid start in the evening session and declared at 57 for one wicket.
 Later Kummar Sanggakara said that he made the surprise declaration to try to get the psychological advantage over the visitors.
 The ploy worked for Sri Lanka, as they put pressure on the West Indies top order with ten overs of testing bowling.
 At the close West Indies were 12 for 2.